hobuinc/plasio-ui/README.md

  - `showSearch` - Default `true`.
 Shows the little search icon on the right end of the application bar, which triggers a search dropdown for region local searches.
 This value is only considered when the application bar is visible, i.e.  `showApplicationBar` is `true`.
  - `brand` - The brand to show in the application bar.
 Defaults to **speck.ly**.
  - `resourceName` - The resource name to show in the application bar.
 Defaults to `resource@server`.
 Specifying an empty string for this value will result in no resource name showing up.
  - `colorSources` - You need at least one color source.
 You can specify any number of color sources.
 These sources will become available as the color channels for user to choose from.
 See details below.
-The first color source is used as default when no channel information is available (e.g. from the URL).
+The first color source is used as default when no default channel information is available (e.g. from the URL).

 E.g. to create a bare bone viewer without any of the UI components you could create a renderer like: